BrandonFurman/math5610/SoftwareManual/SolverRoutines/conjGrad.md

 **Language:** C++

-**Description/Purpose:** The purpose of this function is to solve the square linear system of equations A**x** = **b** using the Conjugate Gradient method.
+**Description/Purpose:** The purpose of this function is to solve the square linear system of equations A**x** = **b** using the Conjugate Gradient Method.
+The Conjugate Gradient Method is an iterative method that can be used when the coefficient matrix is symmetric and positive-definite.

 **Input:** This function requires the following 5 items as inputs:

-- A symmetric positive definite coefficent matrix, *A*, in the form of a [array2D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array2D) object.
+- A symmetric and positive-definite coefficent matrix, *A*, in the form of a [array2D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array2D) object.
 - A vector of constant terms, **b**, in the form of a [array1D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array1D) object.
 - A initial guess for the solution, **x0**, in the form of a [array1D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array1D) object.
 - A tolerance that specifies when to stop iterating in the form of a double precision number.